Fuyukai/pg-purepy/docs/api-midlevel.rst

         async for row in query:
             print(row.data)

-        print("Total rows:", await query.row_count())
+        print("Total rows:", await query.consume_all())

 .. warning::

-    The lazy function only support one query at a time, due to limitations in API design and the underlying protocol.
+    The lazy functions only support one query at a time, due to limitations in API design and the underlying protocol.

 Paramaterised Queries